Board of Directors

 Vivienne has been a director of FIDA (International Federation of Women Lawyers) since 2006.
 She has authored several articles for H& J’s FOCUS newsletter as well as contributed articles to MONDAQ Business Briefing.

 Vivienne was appointed as a board member of LIS in 2007 and also acts as secretary.
-She is married to Christopher Gouthro and has two children at LIS.
+She is married to Christopher Gouthro and has two children at LIS, one ogf whom graduated with her IB Diploma in 2021 and now attends the University of Toronto and the other is studying in the IB diploma Progframme at Lucaya International School.

 After working for the public accounting firm KPMG, Charmaine held financial management positions at Colombian Emeralds International, Freeport Harbour Company and PharmaChem Technologies.
 She has been employed as Financial Controller for Sanitation Services for the past nine years.